shipperstack/shipper-docker/docs/Database-Operations.md

 docker-compose exec db pg_dumpall -U pdbuser > dump.sql
 ```

-Make sure to substitute `db` and `pdbuser` if you have customized those in the Docker Compose file.
+Make sure to substitute `db` and `pdbuser` if you have customized those in the Docker Compose file or in the environment file.

 You should now have a dump file called `dump.sql` in your current directory.
 Now is the time to make any changes, such as deleting the database volume, upgrading the PostgreSQL version, and so on.
 If you have made the necessary changes, move on to the next section.